 - Summer: Invertebrates - Brown argus; Emperor dragonfly; Four-spotted chaser; Birds - Common tern; Hobby

 - Autumn: Invertebrates - Common darter; Birds - Migrant waders; Tree sparrow

 - Winter: Birds - Teal; Wigeon; Tufted duck; Water rail; Snipe

-The original 40 hectare nature reserve was acquired in 2001.
+The original 40 hectare site was acquired by Yorkshire Wildlife Trust in 2001.
 In the following three years 250,000 tonnes of material was moved in, out or around the site to create a suitable open wetland habitat, with established trees confined to the boundaries and to the western end.
 Six large lakes provide both deep and shallow water with wide margins and islands, connected underground to give control over winter and summer water levels.

-Starting in 2008 and finishing 12 to 15 years thereafter an additional 100 ha of land to the immediate south and west is being quarried.
+Starting in 2008 and finishing 12 to 15 years thereafter an additional 100ha of land to the immediate south and west is being quarried.
 This will be progressively restored with wildlife in mind before being gifted to Yorkshire Wildlife Trust.
-Currently some 500 pairs of sand martins breed in the neighbouring quarries and feed over the site.
-During 2012 Dryham Ings, 20 ha of flood meadow, was completed; the remainder will comprise more lakes, flood meadow and reedbeds.

 Nearest bus stop is North Cave village 0.5 miles away.

 Come off at Junction 38 of the M62/A63 and take the B1230 east to North Cave.
 At the first crossroad in the village, turn left onto Townend Lane and follow the brown reserve signs.
 If approaching north on the A1079 Market Weighton bypass take the minor road south through North Cliffe to North Cave then follow signs.
 The nature reserve is 15 miles west of Hull, of Cliffe Road on Dryham lane.